County approves $3.7 million soccer complex plan - Lagniappe Mobile

 Commissioner Merceria Ludgood supported many expenditures to evaluate the project when it was first proposed, but she ultimately voted it down, saying she couldn’t support a project of that scale that would pull money from the county’s general fund.
 Prior to Tuesday’s vote, she called Hudson’s new plan “a masterful compromise.”

-Even Hudson’s biggest opponent in previous years, Commissioner Jerry Carl, supported the complex and even complimented the way she reduced the expected cost and scope.
+Even Hudson’s biggest opponent in previous years, Commissioner Jerry Carl, supported the complex and actually complimented the way she reduced the expected cost and scope.

 “I’m proud we’ve brought it down to where it’s controllable and we can grow with it, and I appreciate you for doing that,” he told Hudson.
 “I know this has been a project that’s near and dear to you.”